U0047/NativeModSettings/NativeModSettings/doc/doc.md

 1. When a user enters the options menu, all `ModSettings` containers inside `NativeSettings.mods` are iterated over, and their `isHidden` function is executed.
 2. if `isHidden` returns false, the `ModSettings`' section is created, with a horizontal line divider and title.
 3. The settings inside the `ModSettings` container are then iterated over, executing each setting's `isHidden` function.
 4. If `isHidden` returns false, the setting's `addToOptionsPage` function is executed.
-This function constructs and adds the setting's UI components to the options menu, then creates and returns a `GameOption`, constructed from the setting with the `NativeSettings.CreateGameOption` function.
+This function constructs and adds the setting's UI components to the options menu, then creates and returns a `GameOption` (constructed from the setting) with the `NativeSettings.CreateGameOption` function.
 5. The newly constructed `gameOption` is added to the `MainOptions.GameOptions` object.
 6. All of Native Settings Mod, along with the vanilla settings, are added to the screen when `GameOptions:toUI` is executed and all Native Settings Mod are applied when `GameOptions:apply` is executed.